erhant/crypto-notes/content/zkhack/5-zkEVM-and-zkID.md

 ```

-In this diagram, a User can be an actual User, or it could be group of entities, machines, whatever; it’s digital identity in the end!
+In this diagram, a User can be an actual User, or it could be group of entities, machines, whatever; it's digital identity in the end!

 For the ZKP (zero-knowledge proof) to work, we need:

 - Private Data
 - Public Data

-Actual claim data (e.g. I am above 18 years old) is stored on the user’s device, but the commitment to these claims are stored on the blockchain.
+Actual claim data (e.g. I am above 18 years old) is stored on the user's device, but the commitment to these claims are stored on the blockchain.
 For this, PolygonID uses a Merkle Tree and stores only the root of the tree of claims in the blockchain.
 What if you lost your phone, that has the digital identity data (claims)?
 In this case, only the Issuer can revoke the claim.

 ## Polygon ID

 In the blockchain, PolygonID stores the identity state in a smart contract.
-All Issuer’s use this same contract.
+All Issuer's use this same contract.
 It is the hash of three Merkle Tree roots:

 - **Claims Tree**: This tree is Private, only the Issuer has access to it.
   - Claims Schema